-The old style certificates had spaces for new owners to put in their details and sign to say they would keep the boat within the rules.
+The old-style certificates had spaces for new owners to put in their details and sign to say they would keep the boat within the rules.
 There is a requirement to forward this document to the Registration Secretary to ensure that the certificate is certified by the BFA.
-The new certificates require the new owner to download a Page 1 (Regatta Identification) and page 2 Identification and page 3 Certification (Hull and Centreboard) from the ISAF website and fill it in.
+The new certificates require the new owner to download a Page 1 (Regatta Identification), page 2 Identification and page 3 Certification (Hull and Centreboard) from the WS website and fill it in.
 The Registration Secretary can print and complete the forms to help new owners with the process once he has been advised of the change of ownership.

 If the BFA holds a copy of the certificate it can be marked up signed and stamped to show it is a copy and is verified by the BFA.
 The same documents issued for change of ownership are used in the case of lost certificates, once confirmed the boat has been registered before.